 By Staff writer State Farm™ Employee

-There are a number of key factors most insurance companies use to calculate how much youíll end up paying for your auto insurance.
-Whatís important to remember is that you can control many of these factors.
+There are a number of key factors most insurance companies use to calculate how much youíll end up paying for your car insurance.

-Below is a more detailed look at six key factors that affect your auto insurance premiums, as well as some suggestions for keeping the costs down:
+The coverages you choose, where you live, the kind of car you drive, how your car is used, who drives the car, and information from consumer reports impact the cost of your car insurance.
+Below is a more detailed look at seven key factors that affect your car insurance premiums, as well as some suggestions for keeping the costs down:

 1. Your Coverage And Deductibles

 Car insurance providers allow you to choose your deductible and decide whether to add additional coverage that isnít necessarily required by the laws in your state.
 The specifics of your coverage and deductibles play a major role in your monthly payment.